knanne/knanne.github.io/_posts/2016-10-25-Notes on GitHub.md

 - Notable Commands
 ---

-A compilation of notes on GitHub.
+A compilation of helpful notes on GitHub

 <!-- excerpt separator -->